CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 ```

 <img src="E.coli_Analysis_files/figure-gfm/unnamed-chunk-15-1.png" style="display: block; margin: auto;" />
-The Exponential and gamma distributions are too highly skewed, and are
+The Exponential (red) and gamma (blue) distributions are too highly
-clearly relatively poor fits.
-Both the Pareto (purple) and the lognormal
+skewed, and are clearly relatively poor fits.
+Both the Pareto (purple)
-(light blue) distributions look good.
-The Pareto looks perhaps slightly
+and the lognormal (light blue) distributions look good.
+The Pareto looks
-better.
+perhaps slightly better.

 Note the “bump” at the upper limit, which reflects censored values.